ECC-BFMC/Documentation/source/hardwareimprovements.rst

         - Locking the wheels.
     * What you should do:
         - Loosen up the C screw;
-        - Let someone to spin both front wheels in order to see if the wheels are still coupled together while you are adjusting the distance between the two.
+        - Let someone spin both front wheels in order to see if the wheels are still coupled together while you are adjusting the distance between the two.
     * When do you know it’s done?
-        - This step can be considered done when the wheels move smoothly for a total spin of A cogwheel, with the mention that the cogwheels should be permanently jointed (take care not to be foolish this way: when tightening the C screw back it may move, and so modify the distance between the axis and therefore it might need to be setup properly again).
+        - This step can be considered done when the wheels move smoothly for a total spin of A cogwheel, with the mention that the cogwheels should be permanently jointed (When tightening the C screw back the cogwheel may move, and so modify the distance between the axis and therefore it might need to be setup properly once again).

 .. image::  images/mechanical/distance.png
    :align: center